Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Disc herniation: Radiating pain into the arm with tingling or numbness

-- Post-surgery: Rehabilitation after cervical spine surgery
+- Post-surgery: Mobility training after cervical spine surgery

 - Restricted mobility: You can no longer fully turn or tilt your head